 Figure 9 shows the distribution of departing traffic over runways per the defined criterion of divergent SID paths.
 Note that for most runways, the number of flights on diverging SID pairs are roughly 25% greater than for shared-path SID pair departures.
 Note that Figure 9 resembles Figure 1 (where runway loading under pressure is shown) to a large extent.
-This could suggest that there is a correlation between runway loading and the use of diverging SID's.
-If we then look at the percentages of diverging SID's for runway pressure, we find a distribution as presented in Table 3.
+This could suggest that there is a correlation between runway loading and the use of diverging S.II D' swe then look at the percent ages pressure, we find a distribution as presented in Table 3.
 For example, for all diverging SID-pairs, 59% occur under runway pressure, whereas for the not diverging SID-pairs this is only 48%.